SyedAbbasHasanZaidi/Matrix-Calculator/README.md

 Any changes to the specification will be listed here with the date of change.

+- `2022/10/04`: Removed `-fsanitize=address` flag because it may not be supported by everyone.
 - `2022/10/03`: Added `-fsanitize=address` flag to compile command for extra safety.
 - `2022/10/03`: Fix 2D initialiser list constructor where it used `reserve` instead of `resize`.
 - `2022/10/03`: Fix online testing environment.